WebAssembly/spec/spectec/test-prose/TEST.md

   - Or: instr_u0 is (REF.FUNC x).
   - Or:
     - instr_u0 is (GLOBAL.GET x).
-    - the global type C.GLOBALS[x] is defined in the context.
+    - the global type C.GLOBALS[x] exists.
     - C.GLOBALS[x] is (t).

 Instr_const/const